BREASTFEEDING BENEFITS

 HOW DO I GET STARTED ONCE THE BABY IS HERE?

-1. Find a comfortable position to breastfeed.
+Find a comfortable position to breastfeed.
 For many women, sitting upright in a straight-backed chair with their feet up on a stool and a breastfeeding pillow, like My Brest Friend, works well.
-In the early days of breastfeeding it may help to un-wrap your baby from any blankets and undo your shirt and bra, allowing your baby to feed skin-to-skin.
+It will help to un-wrap your baby from any blankets and undo your shirt and bra, allowing your baby to feed skin-to-skin at every feeding.

-2. The most common breastfeeding position is called the cross cradle hold.
-To feed on your right side in this position, support your right breast with your right hand.
-Place your thumb and index fingers several inches behind the areola (the dark part of the breast) forming a “U” and compress your fingers together to make your breast into a “sandwich” for your baby’s mouth.
+The most common breastfeeding position is called the cross-cradle hold and football hold.
+To feed on your right side in cross cradle position, support your right breast with your right hand.
+Place your thumb and index fingers forming a “U” under your breast, and compress your fingers together to make your breast into a “sandwich” for your baby’s mouth.

-3. Place your baby on the My Brest Friend pillow and cradle him with your left arm, on his side.
-Your left hand should support his shoulders and the base of his head.
+Place your baby on the My Brest Friend pillow and cradle him with your left arm, on his side.
+Your left hand should support his shoulders and the base of his head, with your index finger and thumb placed behind the baby's ears.
+Utilize the bumps on the MBF pillow to support the baby's head/your wrist.

-5. Once your baby opens his mouth wide, use your left hand to bring him chin first to your breast.
+Once your baby opens his mouth wide, use your left hand to bring his chin first to your breast.
+After latching, lips should be flanged, chin touching breasts, with a gentle pull on the breast.
+Look for ear wiggles and listen for swallows.
+If the latch is painful, unlatch and try again, aiming for the deep latch with the nipple stimulating the palate of the baby's mouth.
 Continue to support your breast until the baby is breastfeeding well.

 HOW WILL I KNOW WHEN MY BABY IS HUNGRY?

 Most newborns breastfeed about every 2-3 hours, which is 8-12 times in 24 hours!
-Breastmilk is easy for babies to digest and since a newborn’s stomach is only the size of a walnut, small frequent meals are a necessity.
+Aim to feed with hunger cues instead of the clock, as breastmilk is easy for babies to digest and a newborn’s stomach is only the size of a walnut, small frequent meals are a necessity.

-Most health care providers recommend waking a baby to feed every 3 hours if the baby is less than 2 weeks old or is not yet back to birth weight.
+Most health care providers recommend waking a baby to feed every 2-3 hours if the baby is less than 2 weeks old or is not yet back to birth weight, never going past 4 hours.
 Once a baby returns to his birth weight after the typical 5-10% weight loss in the first few days, parents are encouraged to allow their baby to sleep 4-5 hours (if the baby will do so!) before waking for a nighttime feed.

 HOW LONG SHOULD A BREASTFEEDING SESSION LAST?